-2,379 words into my first mental fluff post since the lockdown, and I realized that perhaps the world right now could be a little better off without listening to me rant at 3am in the morning.
+2,379 words into my first mental fluff post since the lockdown, and I realise that perhaps the world right now may be a little better off without listening to me rant at 3am in the morning.
+And so I deleted them all.

-It’s so counter-intuitive to everything that’s been going on; but I’ve always idealized the notion of getting lost in somewhere crowded.
-To be completely and wholly swallowed up by the absolute madness that is Times Square on New Year’s Eve – despite my blanket hatred for anything that claustrophobizes me.
+It’s so counter-intuitive to everything that’s been going on; but I’ve always idealised the notion of getting lost in somewhere crowded.
+To be completely and wholly swallowed up by the absolute madness that is Times Square on New Year’s Eve — despite my blanket hatred for anything that claustrophobises me.

 The feeling of anonymity.
 To be surrounded by thousands, if not millions; with not a single soul who knows your name.